teiniker/teiniker-lectures-securecoding/secure-coding/ErrorHandling-Logging/README.md

 # Exception Handling

+An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.

 Exceptions can **improve a program's readability, reliability, and maintainability**.
 When used improperly, they can have the opposite effect.